 If you love the look of resin ‘floating’ in a pendant, then you are in the right place.
-Today, I’m going to teach you how to use resin in open bezels.
-These pendants require a few extra steps than your average pendant but these bezels are beautiful inside and out and by doing several pours over the course of a few days using clear resin, you can take full advantage of the depth of these bezels and the result makes it worthwhile!
+Today, I will teach you how to use resin in open bezels.
+These pendants require a few extra steps than your average pendant.
+Still, these bezels are beautiful inside and out, and by doing several pours over a few days using clear resin, you can take full advantage of the depth of these bezels, and the result makes it worthwhile!

 First layer resin pour

 First, apply your bezels to the sticky side of masking tape.
-I always use a good quality masking tape for this part.
+I always use good-quality masking tape for this part.
 I press as firmly as I can without ripping the tape to create a seal, then I wrap the tape up the bezel.
 This makes it easier to handle.

-Next, get your supplies ready.
-You need to use a clear doming resin for this project, as long as it’s clear.
-The Resin Obsession crystal doming resin is 1:1 (one part A to one Part B) epoxy resin with a 45 minute working time.
-Note: always follow the directions exactly for whatever resin you are using.
+I’m using the Resin Obsession crystal doming resin.
+It is 1:1 (one part A to one Part B) epoxy resin with a 45-minute working time.
+Note: always follow the directions precisely.

 To pour your first layer of resin for these open bezels: